Castlevania: Harmony of Dissonance

 Debug Menu

-You can access the debug menu with the GameShark code:
+You can access the debug menu either by writing 0x200D to ROM address 0x80007A4 or with the following equivalent GameShark code:

 Selecting Exit starts the game normally.
 Selecting STAFF ROLL starts the credits.
 Selecting SOUND MODE brings up the very nice unlockable sound test menu.